doc4d/4d-web-studio/docs/webforms/rendering.md

 ## Rendering webforms from 4D Server

-When deploying a 4D web server using 4D Server only, you can access the rendered webforms in the supported browsers, at the following address:
+When deploying a 4D web server using 4D Server, you can also access the rendered webforms in the supported browsers, at the following address:

 `IP:port/$lib/renderer/?w=WebFormName`